 Who maintains this FAQ list?

-This list is maintained by Robert Fourer (email@example.com) and the Optimization Technology Center of Northwestern University and Argonne National Laboratory.
+This list is no longer maintained.
+It was maintained for many years by Robert Fourer (email@example.com) and the Optimization Technology Center of Northwestern University and Argonne National Laboratory.
 This article is Copyright © 2000 by Robert Fourer.
 It may be freely redistributed in its entirety provided that this copyright notice is not removed.
 It may not be sold for profit or incorporated in commercial documents without the written permission of the copyright holder.
 Permission is expressly granted for this document to be made available for file transfer from installations offering unrestricted anonymous file transfer on the Internet.The material in this document does not reflect any official position taken by any organization.
 While all information in this article is believed to be correct at the time of writing, it is provided "as is" with no warranty implied.If you wish to cite this FAQ formally -- this may seem strange, but it does come up -- you may use: